 DUI Attorney in Virginia

-Driving under the Influence (DUI) or driving while intoxicated (DWI) in Virginia is a severe traffic offense.
+Driving under the influence (DUI) or driving while intoxicated (DWI) in Virginia is a severe traffic offense.
 If you are charged with any of these offenses, you are bound to be dealt with sternly in court.
-A DUI conviction can lead to a penalty fine of $250 to $2500 and a license suspension of 1 year.
-Avoiding a conviction requires the assistance of a skilled law firm like the Law Offices of SRIS, P.C.
+A DUI conviction can lead to a penalty fine of $250 to $2500 and a license suspension of one year.
+Avoiding confidence needs the assistance of a competent legal firm like the Law Offices of SRIS, P.C.
 Retaining our Virginia DUI attorney will try to defend you from all angles, trying to avoid a conviction.

-According to the Code of Virginia 18.2-266, DUI is defined as operating a vehicle while your blood alcohol level is 0.08 per cent or more.
+According to the Code of Virginia 18.2-266, DUI is defined as operating a vehicle while your blood alcohol level is 0.08 percent or more.
 The intoxication could have occurred due to banned drugs or alcohol.
-According to the zero-tolerance law, if the individuals caught driving while intoxicated were below the age of 21, the restricted level of blood alcohol will be considered 0.02.
+According to the zero-tolerance law, if the individuals caught driving while intoxicated were below the age of 21, the restricted level of blood alcohol would be considered 0.02.
 A minimum fine of $500 would be imposed.
-But if the alcohol level was found to be more than 0.08 per cent, then the minor will be penalized with the same punishments as an adult.
-You must retain a DWI Attorney Virginia if you want to avoid the harsh penalties.
+But if the alcohol level were found to be more than 0.08 percent, then the minor would be penalized with the same punishments as an adult.
+You must retain a DWI attorney Virginia if you want to avoid the harsh penalties.

-Penalties associated with DUI and DWI are different depending on your BAC levels.
+Penalties associated with DUI and DWI are different based on your BAC levels.
 The three BAC levels considered in Virginia are: